gsokolowski/ph-betting/README.md

 2. cd ph-betting
 3. composer install to install dependencies
 4. create new mysql database called ph-betting
-5. use phusing phalcon migration to create tables phalcon migration run or you can call script sql script which is located in
+5. use phalcon migration to create tables phalcon migration run or you can call script sql script which is located in